sverweij/watskeburt/README.md

 ^(src/cli[.]mjs|src/formatters/regex[.]mjs|src/version[.]mjs)$
 ```

-By default this returns a regex that contains all changed files that could be
+By default this emits a regex that contains all changed files that could be
-source files in the JavaScript ecosystem (.js, .mjs, .ts, .tsx ...) that can
+source files in the JavaScript ecosystem (.js, .mjs, .ts, .tsx ...).
+It's can
-be used in e.g. the `--focus` and `--reaches` filters of dependency-cruiser.
+be used in e.g. dependency-cruiser's `--focus` and `--reaches` filters.

-The JSON output (which looks a lot like the array above) is unfiltered and
+The JSON output (= the array above, serialized) is unfiltered and
 also contains other extensions.

 ```